pchapin/yeditor/README.md

 These changes will make the file known to `wmake` during Open Watcom builds (owbuild).
 The Open Watcom IDE is not very well supported.
 Any files related to that product are likely to be outdated.
-You are invited (encouraged) to update them if you desire.
+You are invited (encouraged) to create/update them if you desire.